wct-james/interview-question/README.md

 `pytest . --verbose`

+## Submission

-When all test cases pass, push the branch back to the github repo so that it can be reviewed.
+When all test cases are passing, raise a pull request into the main repo so that it can be reviewed.